 UL is working with manufacturers to overcome challenges of interoperability, usability and cybersecurity

-Connected-home devices are projected to grow at a compound annual rate of 67 percent over the next five years, much faster than the growth of smartphones or tablets, and hit 1.8 billion units shipped in 2019, according to a Xona Partners report.
+Connected-home devices hit 433.1 million units shipped in 2017, according to the IDC Smart Home Tracker, while future shipments are projected to grow at a compound annual rate of 18.5 percent over the next five years, much faster than the growth of smartphones or tablets.
 Through ubiquitous wireless services, connected-home system technologies now offer conveniences such as receiving notifications when a garage door has been left open or lawn sprinklers need turning off.

 Smart security systems provide peace of mind while at work or on vacation through remote monitoring.
 And new smart home energy systems are reducing gas and electric bills by adjusting temperature settings based upon whether people are in the home or not.

 As disparate home systems—smoke alarms, fire alarm control panels, security equipment and intrusion detection systems, lighting controls, lawn sprinkler systems and smart appliances—are integrated and connected, the possible conveniences, cost savings and new services will multiply.
 In just one future scenario, homeowners will be able to control how much they spend on electricity by measuring usage from sensors embedded in light bulbs and appliances.

 Despite the early adopter growth of smart home technologies, its widespread success hinges upon solving three challenges of interoperability, usability and cybersecurity, according to Neil Lakomiak, business development director, UL Building and Life Safety Technologies:

 Informed consumers buying smart home systems certified for interoperability, usability and cybersecurity can both limit their own frustrations with setup and usage but also protect the health and safety of occupants of their smart home,” says Lakomiak.
 “Meanwhile, manufacturers have an opportunity to get ahead of potential brand reputation damage by solving these challenges now.”